SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-11-10-shiny-in-pubs.md

 [^5]: shinyapps.io [pricing models](https://www.shinyapps.io/#pricing)
 [^6]: Zenodo mints both a specific version DOI and a "concept" DOI that will always link to the lastest release of a GitHub repository.
 Learn more about versioning DOIs on [Zenodo's FAQ page](https://help.zenodo.org/#versioning)
 [^7]: How to [Share apps](https://shiny.rstudio.com/tutorial/written-tutorial/lesson7/)
-[^8]: Read more about publishing datasets in our Quickstart guide [here](https://cyberhelp.sesync.org/quickstart/sharing-data-products.html)